Duration: Three days and three nights

 Continue on Route 59 and stop at Jake's Rocks Overlook and smell the fresh air from 2,000 feet above the Allegheny National Forest floor.
 Numerous trails weave through the area.
 And all of them make for a pretty picture as you check out the multi-colored foliage.
 On your way back down, you'll find lots of picnic space to stretch out and relax.

-Continue on Route 59 for about 5 minutes between the dam and the Kinzua Marina and you’ll find the Kinzua Point.
+Head back on to Route 59 for about 5 minutes between the dam and the Kinzua Marina and you’ll find the Kinzua Point.
 It’s a great place to end your expedition through the colorful forest canopy.
-The information is open on the weekends during the fall, so be sure to stop by and pick up a map or kick back with an afternoon snack.
+The information center is open on the weekends during the fall, so be sure to stop by and pick up a map or kick back with an afternoon snack.
 No matter what you do, the view is spectacular.

 Authentic Italian cuisine in a friendly atmosphere.
 What more could you ask for?
 Stop by for some pasta, a family-style salad bowl, or a perfect steak.